 Solarlux Bifolding Doors Review.
 General Information

-Every product made by Solarlux offers product with excellent design, engineering and high specifications.
+Every product made by Solarlux offers products with excellent design, engineering and high specifications.

 The bifolding door range comprises 11 different models.
-The aluminium versions also include the SL35 and SL45, non-insulated models designed to close off patio areas, swimming pools or create internal partitions.
+The aluminium versions also include the SL35 and SL45, non-insulated models designed to close off patio areas, and swimming pools or create internal partitions.
 Bear in mind, these do not meet current Building Regulations.
 For the purposes of this Solarlux bifolding doors review, we have concentrated on the Ecoline model.

-While Solarlux products are not the cheapest on the market, you will find a quality, design and overall functionality, clearly demonstrating the higher price.
+Solarlux products are not the cheapest on the market, but you will find a quality, design and overall functionality demonstrating the higher price.
 These upper-tier aluminium doors we think are good value when you look at what they give you.
-It is these many features we delve into in this in-depth Solarlux bifolding doors review.
+We delve into these many features in this in-depth Solarlux bifolding doors review.

-Don’t just take our word for it.
 Solarlux mentions architects like Foster and Partners using their products.
 Established and expert home improvement companies also choose Solarlux as their luxury offering.
 Some of the best installations on television or award-winning projects often feature Solarlux products.
 More recently, there’s the new Solarlux Megaline, which goes beyond what is possible with bifold door sizes.